The 33-match schedule kicks off on Aug. 24 vs. Sacred Heart.

 The 2001 campaign proved to be a test of the team’s mettle as the Friars played a tough non-conference schedule combined with the always strong BIG EAST Conference schedule.
 PC finished with a 6-20 overall record as Friars’ outside hitter Sarah Katinger earned All-BIG EAST honors.
 In 2002, Providence ran into similar obstacles as the team finished with a 2-29 mark.

 Providence College volleyball became an independent program in 2003, but continued to play a slate of challenging national opponents.
 In 2005, the Friars posted a 7-28 record with a squad among the youngest in America.
 Consisting of eight freshmen, two sophomores and two seniors, the Friars posted their highest win total since 2000.

 Royer-Johnson led the 2006 squad, comprised of two juniors, seven sophomores, and three freshmen, to a 14-win season.
 The following season (2007) season saw the Friars win 19 games, which was the highest total since 1997 when the squad recorded 21 wins.
 In 2008, the team posted a 15-20 record and followed that up with a 10-16 record in 2009.

 The 2010 campaign saw the Friars compete as members of the America East conference for the first time, posting a 10-23 mark with a 2-10 record in league play.
 Royer-Johnson mentored junior Lauren Fletcher to second team All-America East honors that season.

-In 2011, the Friars posted a 8-22 mark with a 2-10 conference record.
+In 2011, the Friars posted an 8-22 mark with a 2-10 conference record.
 Senior Lauren Fletcher received First Team All-America East honors, while 10 Friars were named to the America East Fall Honor Roll.
-Last year, the Friars 1-30 season was highlighed by Cassie Muzzonigro setting the all-time career digs record with 1,787 digs.
+In 2012, the Friars season was highlighted by Cassie Muzzonigro setting the all-time career digs record with 1,787.